Bankstown - South

 Bankstown - South is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Bankstown-South is one of Australia's most culturally diverse areas, with 61.1% of its population born overseas and 81.1% speaking a language other than English at home.
-Christianity is the predominant religion in Bankstown-South, comprising 35.1% of the population.
-However, Buddhism stands out with 13.9%, significantly higher than Greater Sydney's average of 6.7%.
+Bankstown-South is one of the most culturally diverse areas in Australia, with 61.1% of its population born overseas and 81.1% speaking a language other than English at home.
+The primary religion in Bankstown-South is Christianity, which accounts for 35.1% of the population.
+Notably, Buddhism is overrepresented at 13.9%, significantly higher than the Greater Sydney average of 6.7%.

 Frequently Asked Questions - Diversity